 The Shadow and the Ego – Self-Creation and the Art of Personal Transformation

-The soul exists essentially as threefold in nature between multiple planes, and as “dual†in nature within the material plane.
-All of life as we know it is comprised of both masculine and feminine energy as an inner and outer aspect of the same mind or idea.
-This same principle is playing out in the dual aspects of the conscious and subconscious mind, the Cerebellum and Cerebrum, the right and left hemisphere of the brain, and in sexual gender.
-The soul, which is archetypal in nature, is always acting “on itself†to “create itselfâ€.
-It’s essentially comprised of both a higher and lower nature that it brings together as an integrated “wholeâ€.
-The Soul self- creates using both the subconscious and self-conscious mind, which together as a whole create our entire experience of what we call reality as both an inner and outer experience of the same nature and thematic idea, symbolized in Sacred Geometry by the Monad.
+What we refer to as the mind or soul (which are synonymous terms), is threefold in nature (3 aspects of One essence) and resides simultaneously on three parallel planes or levels of consciousness, which combine into a single unit on a fourth plane as a material reality.
+Within the material plane it’s a binary or dual (polarized) system, known as the conscious and subconscious mind, and the divine (higher) and animal (lower) soul.
+All of life as we know it is comprised of both masculine and feminine energy formed as an inner and outer aspect of the same mind or idea.
+This same principle is playing out in the dual aspects of the conscious and subconscious mind, the Cerebellum (hind-brain) and Cerebrum (fore-brain) , the right and left hemisphere of the brain, and in sexual gender.
+The soul, which is archetypal in nature, is always acting on and within itself as a means of creating itself.
+It’s essentially comprised of both a higher and lower nature that it brings together as an integrated whole.
+The Soul self-creates using both aspects of the subconscious and self-conscious mind, which work together as a single unit to create what we experience as reality.
+Reality is shaped as an inner and outer experience of the same nature and thematic idea, symbolized in Sacred Geometry by the Monad.

-The most fundamental form of self-creation comes through the feminine and masculine process of “relating and contrastingâ€.
-We can only “know ourselves†as something specific by how we enter into relationship with that same idea in everything else.
-All ideas (archetypes) are dual and polar in nature and form “extremes†as opposites aspects of the same overall pattern that are complementary to one another.
+The most fundamental form of self-creation comes through the feminine and masculine process of relating and contrasting.
+We can only know ourselves as something specific by how we enter into relationship with that same idea in everything else.
+All ideas (archetypes) are dual in nature and form extremes as opposites aspects of the same overall pattern that are complementary to one another.
+For example, fear and courage are opposites that are also complementary.
 One acts to provoke and call forth the other one, where it shapes and defines itself in contrast and comparison to the other.
-All ideas are created through combinations that form a dynamic chain of cause and effect, where every idea requires a cast of stars and various personalities in order to play out as an experience of themselves “being that wayâ€.
+It’s only when experiencing fear that we can exercise courage in response to it.
+All ideas are created through combinations that form a dynamic chain of cause and effect, where every idea requires a cast of characters and various personalities in order to play out the idea as a joint experience.
+Whatever character trait each person takes on in playing out a greater pattern, forms how they experience themselves and who they become in relation with that idea, and they shape themselves through the nature of their own self-produced experience.

-The higher soul, which possesses and operates both the subconscious and conscious aspects of the same material mind, divides and creates itself as two separate entities; one known and accepted as being desirable, the other sealed in darkness and judged as being evil and therefore unwanted and rejected.
-These two aspects of us form almost entirely different “personalities†whose existence depends on one another.
+The higher soul, which possesses and operates both the subconscious and conscious aspects of the same material mind, divides and creates itself as two separate entities; one known and accepted as being good and desirable, the other unknown, rejected as being bad and undesirable, and hidden away in the darkest recesses of the mind.
+Over time these two aspects, known as the ego and shadow or evil twin, form almost entirely different personalities whose existence depends on one another.
 By revealing and acknowledging one, we simultaneously undermine, contradict, and dissolve the other one.
-Both of these aspects form a “false image†because they’re based on partial information and don’t include the “whole personâ€.
-They’re articulately shaped and developed through a process of discrimination, choice, and will, where through various forms of “judgment†that separate out what actually exists as a whole into individual parts, that it then picks and chooses what to include and what to leave out.
-What’s good and deemed worthy we keep and include, and what’s bad and deemed evil or ugly, we reject and ostracize.
-Through this process of self-judgment and natural selection, we begin neatly fashioning opposing aspects of ourselves as our ego and our shadow, both formed and developed through the same act.
+Both of these aspects form a false image because they’re based on partial parts of us and don’t include the whole person.
+These two aspects of us are shaped and developed through a process of discrimination, choice, and will, where through various forms of judgment we separate out what actually exists as a whole into individual parts, and then pick and choose what to include and what to leave out.
+What’s good and deemed worthy we keep and remain fully aware of, and what we deem bad or ugly, we reject and ostracize, burying it so deep inside we forget its a part of us.
+Through this process of self-judgment and natural selection, we begin neatly fashioning opposing aspects of ourselves as our ego and our shadow, both formed and continuously developed through the same act.

 The Nature of Judgment

-As kids growing up, we’re conditioned and “given†or trained to a “value system†that forms the basis of all discretion.
-We’re taught what’s good and what’s bad, what’s right and wrong, and what it is that if we do it makes us a “good person†and what it is that if we do it makes us a “bad personâ€.
+As kids growing up, we’re conditioned and given or trained to a value system that forms the basis of all discretion.
+We’re taught what’s good and what’s bad, what’s right and wrong, and what it is that if we do it makes us a good person and what it is that if we do it makes us a bad person.
 What will bring us the attention we desire, make us feel loved and adored, an accepted part of a group, or what will cause us to be disliked and ignored, ridiculed and criticized, and ultimately cast out and not wanted.
 As we encounter situations and ideas that appeal to certain parts of us, we contemplate those parts and what kind of activity is involved in them while simultaneously realizing what kind of person we’ll be if we embody and express them.
 We use the criteria we’ve been programmed with to judge ourselves according to those standards, and whatever we judge as being bad and evil, we refuse to express or be that way, and so we deny having those qualities and traits, disowning and repressing them where they still remain an inherent part of our subconscious makeup, and we begin fashioning another aspect of ourselves in contrast to it.

 Creating the Shadow and the Ego

-As we begin picking and choosing which aspects of ourselves we’ll keep and allow, and which ones we won’t, we begin neatly fashioning both our shadow and our ego as opponents or natural enemies of each other.
+As we begin picking and choosing which aspects of ourselves we’ll keep and allow, and which ones we’ll discard and hide, we begin neatly fashioning both our shadow and our ego as opponents or natural enemies of each other.
 As we shape one, we simultaneously shape the other to be its opposite.
-Whatever we judge harshly in ourselves and deny having by refusing to express it as a way of creating our outer image of ourselves, becomes our shadow or hidden self as our “dark sideâ€, and whatever we accept and consider good and choose to openly and outwardly express becomes or ego, both of which are “false images†because they’re both based on only partial elements of our whole makeup.
+Whatever we judge harshly in ourselves and deny having by refusing to express it as a way of creating our outer image of ourselves, becomes our shadow or hidden self as our dark side, and whatever we accept and consider good and choose to openly and outwardly express becomes or ego, both of which are false images because they’re both based on only partial elements of our whole makeup.
+What we fail to realize is that whatever we repress and hold in, refusing to express in an appropriate manner, stays active inside of us, and begins expressing in covert and often inappropriate ways.

 Identity Crisis and Death of the False Ego

-As we begin establishing our ego out of the accepted and embraced parts of ourselves, convincing ourselves that we don’t possess the traits we judge as being “bad and wrongâ€, and we build our “sense of self†out of our self-created experiences by way of expressing only certain aspects of ourselves, we create what we can call a “false image†of ourselves because it’s only based on selected parts.
+As we begin establishing our ego out of the accepted and embraced parts of ourselves, convincing ourselves that we don’t possess the traits we judge as being bad and wrong, and we build our sense of self out of our self-created experiences by way of expressing only certain aspects of ourselves, we create what we can call a false image of ourselves because it’s only based on selected parts.
 As we begin becoming aware of our shadow aspects, and instead of judging and denying them, we acknowledge and embrace them; we begin naturally transforming the ego through their integration, which changes and enhances our ability to express ourselves, what we’re outwardly capable of, and how we create experiences of ourselves as a result.
 By creating new types of experiences, we simultaneously reshape ourselves according to those experiences.

 When this is done with full awareness and in an intentional manner, we can use it as the means to invigorate the ego and expand our range of expression.
-Because these are aspects of ourselves that we’ve never actually expressed, we can feel very awkward and uncomfortable, as if we don’t know “how to beâ€, which can cause us to abandon the idea and revert back to our comfort zone of our known and integrated aspects.
-Yet, because our shadow was established as a child out of our formative conditioning, as adults revisiting the same idea, we may find very natural and healthy ways of expressing those same qualities in a way that’s entirely congruent with our perception of who we are.
+Because these are aspects of ourselves that we’ve never actually expressed, as we embrace them they can feel very awkward and uncomfortable, as if we don’t know how to be, which can cause us to abandon the idea and revert back to the comfort zone of our known and integrated aspects.
+Yet, because our shadow was established as a child out of our formative conditioning, as adults revisiting the same idea, we may find very natural and healthy ways of expressing those same qualities and traits in a way that’s entirely congruent with our perception of who we are.
 All qualities of being and personality traits have their appropriate expression in the right context and within the appropriate situation.
 If we’ve judged it to be bad and wrong, it’s because we were looking at it through the wrong context, or the situation we were contemplating it in wasn’t appropriate for expressing it.
 Under the right context, any idea and the actions that ensue from it can be considered appropriate and beneficial somehow.

 Projection, Reaction, and how we Judge Others

 The nature of reality is formed by the projection and expansion of the psyche as both known and unknown aspects of us.
-An “aspect†is referring to attributes, qualities, traits, characteristics, tendencies, and desires that all lead to “being and behaving a certain wayâ€.
+An aspect is referring to attributes, qualities, traits, characteristics, tendencies, and desires that all lead to being and behaving a certain way.
 Whatever aspect of ourselves we’re embodying at any given moment determines how we’re being, what we’re doing, and what type of activities we naturally engage in.
-All of which combined create our experiences as an ongoing storyline out of which we shape ourselves.
+All of which combined create our experiences as an ongoing story-line out of which we shape ourselves.
 As we create certain types of experiences, we sense ourselves within those experiences as being a certain way.
 We create ourselves as a soul with an ego and a shadow, a good guy and a bad guy, by what we willingly embrace, embody, and bring into expression as an experience of ourselves.
-As long as both aspects are maintained through a lack of awareness and conscious use of will, we are never expressing to our highest potential or “becoming†our true, whole self as our soul.
+As long as both aspects are maintained through a lack of awareness and conscious use of will, we are never expressing our highest potential or becoming our true, whole self.
 In order to embrace and utilize our full potential as a soul, we have to integrate all aspects of ourselves into the same idea and identity in a way that’s congruent and harmonious, eliminating all inner conflict and judgment of others.
 This self-awareness and process of synthesis produces a natural form of transformation that moves us from a fragmented state to a state of wholeness.

 The Law of Vibration

 One of the most basic ways to understand the nature of subtle energy (Soul) is to look at it in its most basic essence as vibration (our mind is a field of information vibrating at a certain frequency).
-All vibration has a “pattern†inherent in it along with a “self-organizing†mechanism that automatically organizes all essence, light, and matter into holographic structures as ideas of some kind.
-These ideas exist as what we commonly call “archetypes†which are not only ideas as a prototype or template for producing material forms, but also have active and passive properties that “animate them†with a certain type of personality or way of being.
+All vibration has a pattern inherent in it along with a self-organizing mechanism that automatically organizes all essence, light, and matter into holographic structures as ideas of some kind.
+These ideas exist as what we commonly call archetypes which are not only ideas as a prototype or template for producing material forms, but also have active and passive properties that animate them with a certain type of personality or way of being.
 All archetypes are portrayed as mythological gods that are a natural part of our psyche.
-Each archetype has a personality as a combination of both positive and negative traits that serve to naturally express as a certain type of story that births or produces their identity as the “type of person†they are and what type of experiences they create by living them through a natural and spontaneous form of self-expression.
+Each archetype has a personality as a combination of both positive and negative traits that serve to naturally express as a certain type of story that births or produces their identity as the type of person they are and what type of experiences they create by living them through a natural and spontaneous form of self-expression.
 Certain traits give us certain tendencies that we automatically act out under certain conditions and circumstances, and form certain types of operations or functions.

-What we refer to as the “mindâ€, which like the soul is also threefold in nature, exists on multiple levels and scales of existence at the same time and act to produce the same cohesive and coherent reality.
+What we refer to as the mind, which like the soul is also threefold in nature, exists on multiple levels and scales of existence at the same time and act to produce the same cohesive and coherent reality.
 The higher soul uses the vehicle of the mind to create the entire lower material world.
 It does this using both the conscious and subconscious aspects, where the subconscious is a part of the entire material realm of the plant and animal kingdom, and is what gives rise to the entire outer reality that’s then viewed by the conscious, self-aware aspect of the mind as an experience of itself in an expanded and more diverse form.
-So whatever is a part of the mind, whether conscious or unconscious, is what goes into creating our entire experience of what we imagine to be the outer reality of our inner world.
+So whatever is a part of the mind, whether conscious or unconscious, is what goes into creating our entire experience of what we imagine to be the outer reality shaped as a mirror image of our inner reality.

 Using Spiritual Knowledge to Transform Yourself

 Once we realize how this principle operates in our everyday awareness, we can use it as a tool for transforming ourselves.
 We can realize that anytime we’re having a strong reaction to someone and judging them as a result, that it’s showing us our shadow self.
-It’s allowing us to become aware of what lies within us, still actively expressing in a subliminal way to create us.
+It’s allowing us to become aware of what lies within us, still actively expressing in a subliminal way to shape us.
 Knowing this, we can turn our attention inward and examine our own judgments while allowing a natural chain of association to form that will lead us to the events of our life where we initially formed those judgments.
 We can sense those same aspects in ourselves that brought us the pain that caused us to disown them and repress them so far down within us that we forgot we had them.
 By becoming aware of the same qualities within us that formed the same judgments that we’re having towards another person, we can understand how we shaped ourselves according to those judgments.

 The true secret to psychological healing is to bring what’s operating and creating in our life in an unconscious manner into conscious awareness.
-Just the awareness itself begins the process of integrating those aspects into our mental paradigm in a way that they can be congruently expressed in a healthy and beneficial way.
+Just the awareness itself begins the process of integrating those aspects back into our mental paradigm in a way that they can be congruently expressed in a healthy and beneficial way.
 All qualities, traits, and actions have an appropriate expression within the proper set of circumstances and situations.
 As we revisit these same ideas that we were trained to resist and repress as children, we can see them in a new light and use our discretion to determine how to embody and express them in such a way that it enhances and expands our range of expression to create new and unique types of experiences.
 As we relinquish judgment of ourselves and embrace our shadow, we simultaneously release those same judgments of everyone else and no longer have an adverse reaction to them.
 They become a natural part of our awareness, and they no longer stand out, and so we quit thinking about them because they no longer affect, and therefore determine us.